-Any request for an appeal should be made in writing to the Chair of Governors, care of the school, within 20 school days of being notified that a place has not been allocated.
+Any request for an appeal should be made in writing to the Chair of Governors, care of Rusthall St Paul's, within 20 school days of being notified that a place has not been allocated.
 An independent appeals panel will then be convened to hear the appeal.